JohnSnowLabs/spark-nlp-display/README.md

 ner_vis.set_label_colors({'LOC':'#800080', 'PER':'#77b5fe'}) #set label colors by specifying hex codes

-ner_vis.display(pipeline_result, #should be the results of a single example, not the complete dataframe
+ner_vis.display(pipeline_result[0], #should be the results of a single example, not the complete dataframe
                     label_col='entities', #specify the entity column
                     document_col='document' #specify the document column (default: 'document') labels=['PER'] #only allow these labels to be displayed. (default: [] - all labels will be displayed)